chingc/demo-github-actions/README.md

 It works in most cases, but there are some quirks.

 For example, if your commit is tagged this method will return the tag instead of the branch name.
-See SO link below.
+See SO link in the references for details.

 You may also get an unexpected result depending on the event that triggered the workflow.
+This demo is set to trigger on `pull_request` and on `push` to illustrate this behavior.

 - Shows various `github` context properties that may or may not contain the branch name
 - Sets branch name to the top level `env` so it can be accessed by the entire workflow